Tag: Religious bullying

 One morning last week, television viewers in Pakistan were treated to a darkly comic sight: a posse of middle-class women roaming through a public park in Karachi, on the hunt for dating couples engaged in “immoral” behavior.

 It shouldn’t be called comic, not even “darkly.”
 It doesn’t sound the least bit comic to me.
 I’ve heard too much about posses of that kind in Gaza, in Saudi Arabia, in Malaysia.
 There’s nothing funny about them.
-Mohammed and Tooba and Hemat Shafia were a kind of posse of that sort, … Read the rest
+Mohammed and Tooba and Hemat Shafia were a kind of posse of that sort, restricting their vigilantism to their immediate family.

 The Catholic bishops have been gearing up for this fight for months.